AdobeDocs/campaign-web.en/help/v8/preview-test/preview-content.md

 ---
 # Preview email content {#preview}

+>[!CONTEXTUALHELP]
+>id="acw_homepage_card4"
+>title="Smart preview of your content"
+>abstract="Adobe Campaign lets you use profiles to preview the content of your email before sending in order to check personalization and how your recipients will see them."

 >[!NOTE]
 >
 >This documentation is under construction and frequently updated.
 The final version of this content will be ready in January 2023.